-- a.
-If the electronic timing light malfunctions for a contestant, Scorekeeper will record all stopwatch times and ensure that the contestant is advised immediately of the situation. - 1.
-If three stopwatch times are available, the high and low hand stopwatch times are not used, and the stopwatch time in the middle will be used. - 2.
-If only two stopwatch times are available, the average time will be used with no round offs. - 3.
-If only one stopwatch time is available, that time will be used. - b.
-Arena Director (or designee) will inform contestant of the stopwatch time, be given the option of accepting the stopwatch time, or re-running the event.
-Contestant must make this decision immediately. - c.
-If the electronic timing light permanently fails as determined by the Arena Director, hand stopwatch times will be used for all remaining contestants in the event for that go-round (refer to Rule IX, Scorekeeper & Timers, paragraph 5).
+- a) If the electronic timing light malfunctions for a contestant, Scorekeeper will record all stopwatch times and ensure that the contestant is advised immediately of the situation. - i.
+If three stopwatch times are available, the high and low hand stopwatch times are not used, and the stopwatch time in the middle will be used. - ii.
+If only two stopwatch times are available, the average time will be used with no round offs. - iii.
+If only one stopwatch time is available, that time will be used.

+- Arena Director (or designee) will inform contestant of the stopwatch time, be given the option of accepting the stopwatch time, or re-running the event.
+Contestant must make this decision immediately. - c) If the electronic timing light permanently fails as determined by the Arena Director, hand stopwatch times will be used for all remaining contestants in the event for that go-round (refer to Rule XII, Scorekeeper & Timers, paragraph 5).

-4. Events.
+4. Events

-- a.
-Contestant is allowed a running start. - b.
-Contestant may request the choice of an open or closed gate at the start and end of the run, if in the opinion of the Arena Director, the gate position will not create a dangerous situation for the horse and/or rider. - c.
-Contestant running order may be changed by the Arena Director (or designee) only in consideration of equipment failure or injured horse.
+- a) Contestant is allowed a running start. - b) Contestant may request the choice of an open or closed gate at the start and end of the run, if in the opinion of the Arena Director, the gate position will not create a dangerous situation for the horse and/or rider. - c) Contestant running order may be changed by the Arena Director (or designee) only in consideration of equipment failure or injured horse.
 Arena Director must inform the Scorekeeper and Announcer in advance of the change.

-- a.
-Contestant fails to respond to Arena Director (or designee) in staging area or "arena line-up area" after three (3) calls has been attempted.
-Contestant must be mounted and ready to compete. - b.
-Dismounting or falling off the horse during the timing of the event. - c.
-Broken pattern or crossing traveled path. - d.
-Any part of the rider or horse breaks the lane of the start/finish line other than according to the prescribed pattern. - e.
-Excessive use of a bat, crops, whip, rope, or spurs, at the Judge's discretion. - f.
-Taking more than 90 seconds to cross the electronic start line after being signaled from the Arena Director (or designee) to begin their run.
+- a) Contestant fails to respond to Arena Director (or designee) in staging area or "arena line-up area" after three (3) calls has been attempted.
+Contestant must be mounted and ready to compete. - b) Dismounting or falling off the horse during the timing of the event. - c) Broken pattern or crossing traveled path. - d) Any part of the rider or horse breaks the lane of the start/finish line other than according to the prescribed pattern. - e) Excessive use of a bat, crops, whip, rope, or spurs, at the Judge's discretion.

-6. Reride Options.
+6. Reride Options

-- a.
-Contestant will receive a reride at the Judges' discretion in case of interference, arena equipment failure (see Rule VI.3.A.3 for Timing Light Malfunction), rodeo official's error, or other arena personnel's error during the event.
+- a) Contestant will receive a reride at the Judges' discretion in case of interference, arena equipment failure (see Rule III.3.A.3 for Timing Light Malfunction), rodeo official's error, or other arena personnel's error during the event.
 Contestant has the option of keeping their original qualified time or accepting a re-ride.
-If the contestant has no way of knowing that something did not happen or function correctly and they continue to compete, the contestant must make a qualified run in order to get another chance. - b.
-If the arena has not been machine-raked after ten (10) contestants, any contestant's affected by this non-compliance will be granted a reride. - c.
-Timing light malfunctions (see #3 above).
+If the contestant has no way of knowing that something did not happen or function correctly and they continue to compete, the contestant must make a qualified run in order to get another chance. - b) If the arena has not been machine-raked after ten (10) contestants, any contestant's affected by this non-compliance will be granted a reride. - c) Timing light malfunctions (see #iii above).

-B. Barrel Racing (refer to Exhibit P, Barrel Racing diagram).
+B. BARREL RACING (Refer To Exhibit P, Barrel Racing Diagram)